 Most eye care practitioners don’t routinely measure axial length in clinical practice, mainly due to lack of access to the instrumentation and its expense.
 This is not the only reason, though, that axial length (AXL) measurement is a bit of a problematic measure for gauging myopia management success in a clinical setting.

-When I was leading the authorship of the International Myopia Institute Clinical Management Guidelines, due for publication in early 2019, there was much debate about whether axial length measurement should be written in as a clinical necessity.
+When I was leading the authorship of the International Myopia Institute Clinical Management Guidelines, published in February 2019, there was much debate about whether axial length measurement should be written in as a clinical necessity.
 There is no doubt that it is a necessity for a clinical trial or study of myopia management efficacy – without this data, we simply cannot judge the efficacy of a potential treatment, and how this matches (or mismatches) with refractive control efficacy.
 However, as a clinical gauge of success axial length measurement is currently a bit problematic.
 As I wrote during the 2017 International Myopia Conference, Don Mutti and colleagues had analysed the CLEERE data and noted that normal axial elongation during emmetropization is about 0.1mm per year – a bit more for younger children, and a bit less for older children.1 More recently, at the 2018 American Academy of Optometry meeting, Noel Brennan presented the first meta-analysis of axial length which indicated that Asian children show around 40% more axial elongation than Caucasian children,2 which is in line with the meta-analysis of myopic refractive progression published in 2012.3

 All of this means that AXL measurement is currently an uncertain diagnostic criteria for the individual myope.
 In the IMI Clinical Management Guidelines, we settled on including axial length measurement as a ‘standard procedure’ but with the caveat that there is currently no established criteria for normal or accelerated axial elongation in a given individual.